vadimgrn/usbip-win2/drivers/ude_filter/readme.txt

-This is an upper class filter driver which is required for emulated HCI (VHCI) driver usbip2_vhci.
+This is an upper class filter driver which is required for emulated HCI driver usbip2_ude.
-UDE doesn't propagate SELECT_CONFIGURATION/SELECT_INTERFACE and this is a major issue for VHCI.
+UDE doesn't propagate correctly SELECT_CONFIGURATION/SELECT_INTERFACE and this is a major issue.
 This driver fixes that.

 Driver's class is "USB host controllers and USB hubs".